 Including in the following areas: satisfaction, sense of purpose, empathy, facilitation skills, listening skills, organizational skills, professional development, career development, and sense of accomplishment.
 In addition, 9 of the facilitators were originally participants in the workshop.

-Both participant writers and volunteer facilitators reported improvements in:
+Both participant writers and volunteer facilitators report improvements in:

 Well-being, sense of connection, confidence, and writing skills.